Traditional Criminal Defense Contractor Lawyers Are Not Usually Trained In Government Contracts and Procurement Laws

 - Discussing the case with a federal investigator without legal counsel present

 - Discussing the case with employees, family or friends

-- Enter in a plea without consulting with your defense lawyer.
+- Enter a plea without consulting with your defense lawyer.

-Finding the Right Criminal Defense Lawyer for Your Case: If you are involved in government contractor fraud, or charge with violating federal procurement rules, you want to find an attorney experienced in government contract law.
-Many contractors can get better value by having legal counsel that has government contracting experience plus a criminal defense lawyer that understands the local rule etc. There is no quick and easy way for finding the right attorney.
+Finding the Right Criminal Defense Lawyer for Your Case: If you are involved in government contractor fraud, or charged with violating federal procurement rules, you want to find an attorney experienced in government contract law.
+Many contractors can get better value by having legal counsel that has government contracting experience plus a criminal defense lawyer that understands the local rule etc. There is no quick and easy way to find the right attorney.

-If you need legal help and defense in an upcoming criminal or civil case involving government contracts, call the law firm of Watson & Associates, LLC for a free confidential consultation.
+If you need legal help and defense in an upcoming criminal or civil case involving government contracts, call the government contractor lawyers of Watson & Associates, LLC for a free confidential consultation.
 Call toll-free at 1.866.601.5518.